grimsa/hibernate-single-table-bulk-id-strategy/README.md

 # Single Global Temporary Table Bulk Id Strategy for Hibernate

-**Note: [Hibernate 5.2.8 added new Bulk Id strategies](http://in.relation.to/2017/02/01/non-temporary-table-bulk-id-strategies/), which make this project obselete for most cases.**
+**Note: [Hibernate 5.2.8 added new Bulk Id strategies](http://in.relation.to/2017/02/01/non-temporary-table-bulk-id-strategies/), which make this project obsolete for most cases.**

 Hibernate's MultiTableBulkIdStrategy for Hibernate using using just a single pre-created global temporary table instead of a table per entity.